 NIST 800-171 3.1.2 Limit information system access to the types of transactions and functions that authorized users are permitted to execute AND 3.1.7 Prevent non-privileged users from executing privileged functions and audit the execution of such functions.

-In addition to identifying, securing, and monitoring privileged accounts, CyberArk has a component called “On Demand Privileges Manager” or OPM for short.
-Using the OPM component, organizations can limit the commands that individuals are able to execute on Unix/Linux systems, and even Windows.
-For example the OPM solution replaces the Unix sudo command with a PIMSU command which requires user to authenticate against their credentials in the Vault, checks if they’re allowed to execute the command, and can allow instant execute permissions while at the same time starting a recording and alerting a security officer about the transaction.
+In addition to identifying, securing, and monitoring privileged accounts, CyberArk has a component called “On-Demand Privileges Manager” or OPM for short.
+Using the OPM component, organizations can limit the commands that individuals are able to execute on Unix/Linux systems and even Windows.
+For example, the OPM solution replaces the Unix sudo command with a PIMSU command which requires the user to authenticate against their credentials in the Vault, checks if they’re allowed to execute the command, and can allow instant execute permissions while at the same time starting a recording and alerting a security officer about the transaction.

 NIST 800-171 3.1.4 Separate the duties of individuals to reduce the risk of malevolent activity without collusion.